nus-cs3281/website/schedule/index-cs3281.md

 ## Work done after the semester

-* For those taking CS3282 in a future semester, the work done after the semester is over can be ==paid as part-time work, or used to earn CS3282 credit==.
-You can do a mix too, as long as the same work is not used for both.
+* The work done after the semester is over can earn credit when taking CS3282 later.
-  * If you wish to get paid, please let prof know in advance so that the relevant paperwork can be done in time.
-  * If you wish to earn CS3282 credit, keep good records of the work done so that they can be included in CS3282 work later when you take the module.
-  * Any value addition towards the module (e.g., PR reviews, mentoring, development work, etc.) can be used for either of the above.
+  * Any value addition towards the module (e.g., PR reviews, mentoring, development work, etc.) can be used for the above.
   * The work done prior to CS3282 start date can count up to 40% of the module load i.e., at least 60% of the module work needs to be done during the semester itself.
+  * Keep good records of the work done so that they can be included in CS3282 work later when you take the module.
 * While keeping in touch with the project during the intervening period is not compulsory, it is **strongly encouraged as it would help you to deepen your expertise in the project**.
   The more expertise you have in the project, the better you will be able to do